-To build a temporary watering system, Greg Judy, Green Pastures Farm, Rucker, Missouri, uses 3/4-inch polyethylene tubing and high-quality hoses to bring the water from the source to the tank in the pasture.
+To build a temporary watering system on his ranch, Greg Judy, Green Pastures Farm, Rucker, Missouri, uses 3/4-inch polyethylene tubing and high-quality hoses to bring the water from the source to the tank in the pasture.

 Judy does use better valves and hoses, and even though they aren’t cheap, they are less expensive than $300 to $400 water bills that result if cheaper versions break.

 Watch Greg Judy of Green Pastures farm discuss temporary watering systems.